Why Am I Easily Offended? - Understanding and Overcoming Offense

 7. Are you overreacting?

-Question one allows us to explore the very words that hurt or offended us.
-It also gives us a look into our insecurities, same as questions two and three.
-Because if you want to be accepted by someone more than you've accepted yourself, you still have a lot of self work to do.
-But answering the questions of acceptance and rejection allows you to identify and confront the insecurity head on.
+Question one allows us to explore the words that hurt or offended us.
+It also looks into our insecurities, like questions two and three.
+If you want to be accepted by someone more than you've accepted yourself, you still have a lot of self-work to do.
+But answering the questions of acceptance and rejection allows you to identify and confront the insecurity head-on.

 Question four allows you to explore the value and worth you have placed on the other individual in your life.
 It helps you identify if that person's opinion is considered more than your own.
 And once you realize this, you can adjust your mindset accordingly.

-And sad to say that question number five speaks to the petty that dwells in us all.
-By asking this question you challenge yourself to be the bigger person by considering if you should just move on and accept that you and the other party may never agree on said topic.
+It's sad to say that question number five speaks to the petty that dwells in us all.
+By asking this question, you challenge yourself to be the bigger person by considering whether you should just move on and accept that you and the other party may never agree on said topic.

-Questions six and seven are worded differently, but they both allow for you to examine the same information.
-Each question allows you to explore your role in how easily you became offended.
-Did you overact or are you being unreasonable?
-If you are honest and answer yes to one of these, you need to LET IT GO!
+Questions six and seven are worded differently, allowing you to examine the same information.
+Each question will enable you to explore your role and how easily you became offended.
+Did you overact, or are you being unreasonable?
+If you are honest and answer yes to one of these, you must LET IT GO!
 It's possible that the other person didn't offend you, you just blew things way out of proportion because you are too self involved to hear someone else.

-Depending on the situation, you'll realize that within these seven questions you'll be able to pin point the root of what offended you and how you can achieve resolve.
-Because again for many, being offended is more about you and how you receive information, than it is about what someone else said to you.
+Depending on the situation, you'll realize that these seven questions can help you pinpoint the root of what offended you and how you can achieve a resolution.
+Again, for many, being offended is more about you and how you receive information than it is about what someone else said to you.

 SHARE YOUR COMMENTS BELOW!